CoalaWeb/coalaweb-docs/docs/joomla/extensions/gears/guide.md

 ## <a name="options"></a>Options

-The CoalaWeb Gears module has a long list of options so we have broken them up into 7 sections which are explained in detail below.
+The CoalaWeb Gears plugin has a long list of options so we have broken them up into 8 sections which are explained in detail below.

 ### <a name="opt-general"></a>General